D-score/dscore/cran-comments.md

 ## Reason for update

-`dscore 1.10.0` is a major update providing new features and resolving some problems
+`dscore 1.11.0` is a major update providing new features and resolving some problems

-### Resubmission 1

-The pre-test identified a link behind a paywall.
-Now replaced by DOI.

 ## Test environments